-Role Name Name Description Mult Туре Remarks Class S100_FC_FeatureCatalogue a feature catalogue contains its identification and contact information, and definition of some number of feature types with other information necessary for those definitions. - - - Attribute name name for this feature catalogue 1 CharacterString Attribute scope subject domain of feature types defined in this feature catalogue 1 CharacterString Attribute fieldOfApplication description of the kind of use to which this feature catalogue may be put 01 CharacterString Attribute versionNumber version number of this feature catalogue, which may include both a major version number or letter and a sequence of minor release numbers or letters, such as "3.2.4a."
-The format of this attribute may differ between cataloguing authorities.
-1 CharacterString Attribute versionDate effective date of this feature catalogue 1 Date Attribute producer name, address, country, and telecommunications address of person or organization having primary responsibility for the intellectual content of this feature catalogue 1 CI_ResponsibleParty Role item list of items defined by this feature catalogue; items are feature types, information types, feature associations, information associations, attributes, and roles 1 S100_FC_Item Aggregation Role definitionSource list of sources of definitions of items and listed values that are defined by this feature catalogue.
-Usually those sources are feature data dictionaries.
-0 FC_DefinitionSource Aggregation Role Classification 01 MD_SecurityConstraints>MD_Classification Code (codelist) unclassified Restricted Confidential secret top secret
+Role Name Name Description Mult Туре Remarks Class S100_FC_FeatureCatalogue A Feature Catalogue contains its identification and contact information, and definition of some number of feature types with other information necessary for those definitions - - - Attribute name Name for this feature catalogue 1 CharacterString Attribute scope Subject domain of feature types defined in this Feature Catalogue 1 CharacterString Attribute fieldOfApplication Description of the kind of use to which this Feature Catalogue may be put 01 CharacterString Attribute versionNumber Version number of this Feature Catalogue, which may include both a major version number or letter and a sequence of minor release numbers or letters, such as "3.2.4a."
+The format of this attribute may differ between cataloguing authorities 1 CharacterString Attribute versionDate Effective date of this Feature Catalogue 1 Date Attribute producer Name, address, country, and telecommunications address of person or organization having primary responsibility for the intellectual content of this Feature Catalogue 1 CI_ResponsibleParty Role item List of items defined by this Feature Catalogue; items are feature types, information types, feature associations, information associations, attributes, and roles 1 S100_FC_Item Aggregation Role definitionSource List of sources of definitions of items and listed values that are defined by this Feature Catalogue.
+Usually those sources are Feature Data Dictionaries 0 FC_DefinitionSource Aggregation Role classification The classification of the Feature Catalogue.
+01 MD_ClassificationCode unclassified restricted confidential secret top secret